 Sacramento has been called the “City of Trees” since the mid-1850s and is among the top 10 urban forests in the country.
-UC Master Gardener Pam Bone will help us navigate the best tree choices in challenging, changing climate.
+UC Master Gardener Pam Bone will help us navigate the best tree planting and care techniques.

-“In my presentation, I will discuss what to consider when selecting a tree, including how more frequent droughts and warmer temperatures may impact landscape and fruit trees and influence the kinds of trees we grow in our landscapes,” she says.
+“In my presentation, I will discuss what to look for in new trees and the best ways to care for them to establish a healthy, beautiful tree for years to come,” she says.
 “Trees are a long-term investment that provide significant benefits for our mental and physical health, the value of our homes and neighborhoods, and help conserve energy.”

 Pam has been an Urban Horticulture & Urban Forestry Farm Advisor and was the first program coordinator for UC Master Gardeners, Sacramento County.

 She is an award-winning, well-known, and highly respected speaker on a variety of gardening and landscaping topics.
 She has a degree in plant science from UC Davis and majored in pomology at Washington State University.